MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_18_DefenderForCloudAppsAccessPolicies.md

 1. Navigate to **Outlook** from <login.microsoftonline.com> to view the **Inbox** for an alert.
 You should see tht **Access to Microsoft Exchange Online is monitored** when selected.
 This is based on a Conditional Access policy that is in place from the lab provider.

-    >**Note**: There may be a delay for this policy to take affect and provide an alert.
+   **Note** -  There may be a delay for this policy to take affect and provide an alert.